o92design/raylib_svea/README.md

 1. **Preparation Phase**:
     - **Unit Placement**: The player places their units on the battlefield.
 Artillery is automatically placed based on the number of units.
     - **Strategic Planning**: The player can review the battlefield and plan their moves.
+    - **Mouse Input**: Use the mouse to drag units to positions on the placement grid.
+Units can be repositioned after being placed.

 2. **Battle Phase**:
     - **Turn Order**: The player and the enemy take turns acting.
 Each unit gets one action per turn.